Cosmological implications of Bumblebee theory on an FLRW background: Conclusions

-{In the light of these antecedents, several candidate theories address these problems in the cosmological field.
-One of them is the bumblebee theory, a convariant theory with spontaneous breaking of both Lorentz symmetry and diffeomorphisms and non-minimal coupling with gravitational interaction.
-Within this framework, elementary level studies of the cosmological set require certain modifications for proper implementation.
+In this work, we have investigated the cosmological implications of a Bumblebee gravity model, a covariant theory with spontaneous breaking of both Lorentz symmetry and diffeomorphisms and non-minimal coupling with gravitational interaction.
+Within this framework, elementary-level studies of the cosmological set require certain modifications for proper implementation.
 That is, if the goal is to work on an FLRW-type geometry (such as that observed for the universe today), it is necessary to introduce a cosmic triad and thus recover the isotropy of spacetime on large scales.
 In particular, this formalism has been implemented in this work to be consistent with cosmological analyses.
-In this context, a model of the bumblebee family was considered, which has only one coupling term with gravity (\ref{action00}).
+In this context, a model of the Bumblebee family was considered, which has only one coupling term with gravity (\ref{action00}).
 Through dynamical systems analysis performed on the modified Friedmann equations (\ref{MFreq1})-(\ref{ii}), it was found that the parameter is bounded from below and above according to $1/6<\alpha<1/2$.
 This interval corresponds to the stable one for the critical points.
 With this information at hand and employing the $\chi^{2}$ algorithm along with SN data, the best value determined for the parameter $\alpha$ was 0.347.
-Taking into account this result, the phase space in Figs. \ref{2Dphase1} and \ref{3Dphase1} shown that this model is capable to describe an initial Universe dominated by matter evolving to an accelerated epoch.
-Furthermore, Fig. \ref{fig:3} depicts that this model agree with SN data.
-On the other hand, Fig. \ref{fig:4} shown that this particular bumblebee theory, corresponds to an accelerated Universe dominated by a quintessence field.
-This fact is corroborated by Fig. \ref{fig:5} where the statefinder parameters drift apart from those corresponding to the $\Lambda$-CDM model.
-These results suggest that bumblebee models can be considered as potential candidates to challenge the $\Lambda$-CDM cosmological model. }
+Taking into account this result, the phase space in Figs. \ref{2Dphase1} and \ref{3Dphase1} show that this model is capable of describing an initial Universe dominated by matter evolving to an accelerated epoch.
+Furthermore, Fig. \ref{fig:3} depicts that this model is in agreement with SN data.
+On the other hand, Fig. \ref{fig:4} shows that this particular Bumblebee theory corresponds to an accelerated Universe dominated by a quintessence field.
+This fact is corroborated by Fig. \ref{fig:5}, where the statefinder parameters drift apart from those corresponding to the $\Lambda$CDM model.
+These results suggest that Bumblebee models can be considered as potential candidates to challenge the $\Lambda$CDM cosmological model.